typescope/jo/stack-lang/README.md

 There are two exceptions:

 - The name of the current namespace is always implicitly imported.
-Therefore it can be used if needed.
 - The language defines a list of predefined names, which are always imported.

 An import statement may either import a leaf namespace or one of its term member.
 It is disallowed to import a branch namespace.
+Namespaces can mutually import each other, i.e., they may have cyclic dependencies.